ErolGelbul/cifar-10/README.md

 <!-- ABOUT THE PROJECT -->
 ## About

-This is an old project, I made with TensorFlow v2.5.
+This is an old project I made with TensorFlow v2.5.
 There are certain functions removed in the new versions of Tensorflow.
 I fixed up and updated everything up until the evaluation phase.
 At this point I can't spend more time on it.
 If you wish to fix the errors, be my guest (problems start at stage 5), although I don't recommend spending more time with tensorflow.
 PyTorch is definently more superior in my opinion and I will recreate this project at some